I recently attended a one-day free course in Birmingham and one of the delegates asked the question, “is email marketing dead?”

 I appreciate writing doesn’t come naturally to everyone so that’s where you can work with marketing companies or copywriters to help, but as long as you can get something down on paper (or MSword because we don’t often write with paper and ink any more) in a form of bullet points that could create a message of interest to your audience, you’re 90% there.

-At Flamingo Marketing Strategies we do offer a blog writing service you can enquire about here, but we prefer to inspire you to write great content by giving you the encouragement you need!
+At Flamingo Marketing Strategies, a marketing agency near Birmingham, we do offer a blog writing service you can enquire about here, but we prefer to inspire you to write great content by giving you the encouragement you need!

 The truth is people take GDPR to mean different things.